KHNGDXAND3R/KHNGDXAND3R/README.md

 - 👋 Hi, I’m @KHNGDXAND3R
 - 👀 I’m interested in JAVA,and all other programming languages as i go.
 - 🌱 I’m currently learning JAVA
-- 💞️ I’m looking to collaborate on different projects with otherto enhance my learning experience.
+- 💞️ I’m looking to collaborate on different projects with others to enhance my learning experience.
 - 📫 You can catch me on whatsapp +2348187291053, af_oladotun on both twitter(X) and instagram.

 <!---